-The health of the GSD is average compared to other breeds, and he is required to be tested for less health issues compared to that of the Labrador.
-The National breed club for the GSD recommends testing this guy for Hip and Elbow dysplasia.
-This is an abnormal formation in the joints of the elbow and hip, and over time this can cause painful joints and crippling arthritis.
+The health of the GSD is average compared to other breeds, and he is required to be tested for fewer health issues compared to that of the Labrador.
+The National breed club for the GSD recommends testing this guy for Hip and Elbow Dysplasia.
+An abnormal formation in the joints of the elbow and hip, and over time can cause painful joints and crippling arthritis.

 A new health issue that has appeared within the GSD community is that they have developed issues with their back.
 It is believed that this health issue has been created by breeders purposely breeding GSDs with a slope in their back in order to make them look more streamlined and powerful, but this has only caused these pups difficulty and pain when they walk.
 Thankfully, reputable breeders would not breed the GSD in this way.

 The health of the Labrador is also average.
 The National breed club for the Labrador recommends the following health tests for him: